-Travel to Northern India: Tomb of Itimad-ud-Daulah
+Notes on the Geography of Northern India: Tomb of Itimad-ud-Daulah

 Itimad-ud-Daulah is not a man's name.
 It's a title: Lord of the Treasury.
-The man was Mirza Ghiyar, father of Nur Jehan, who was Jehangir's wife, and grandfather of Mumtaz Mahal, Shah Jahan's wife.
-The tomb was built by Nur Jahan, who herself is buried, near Jahangir, in Lahore.
+The man was Mirza Ghiyar, father of Nur Jehan, who was Jehangir's wife and grandfather of Mumtaz Mahal, Shah Jahan's wife.
+The tomb was built by Nur Jahan, who herself is buried near Jahangir in Lahore.

 The entrance gate.
 Beyond is a square enclosure laid out in four quarters, with gates approximately like this one at each side and with the tomb proper at the center.

 The white marble mausoleum.
 Water no longer runs in the channel.
 Unlike the Chini-ka-Razah shown in the next folder, this tomb fuses Persian and Indian elements.

 Each side has three entrances, though the side ones are blocked with jalis, or carved screens.

 A view from the southwest corner, with the entrance gate on the right.
 Now that you've had a moment to form your own opinion, here's James Fergusson, always opinionated and often shrewdly so: "The towers, however, are rather squat in proportion, and the general design of the building very far from being so pleasing as that of many less pretentious tombs in the neighborhood.
 Had it, indeed, been built in red sandstone, or even with an inlay of white marble like that of Humayun, it would not have attracted much attention.
 Its real merit consists of being wholly in white marble, and being covered through with a mosaic in 'pietra dura'--the first, apparently, and certainly one of the most splendid, examples of that class of ornamentation in India." (vol. 2, p.
 306)

 Close-up of a jali with surrounding inlay.